-- 2.6.2 The Authority shall select those airspace classes appropriate to their needs. - 2.6.3 The requirements for flights within each class of airspace shall be as shown in the table in Appendix 4 to ICAO Annex 11.
+- Class G. IFR and VFR flights are permitted and receive flight information service if requested. - 2.6.2 The Authority shall select those airspace classes appropriate to their needs. - 2.6.3 The requirements for flights within each class of airspace shall be as shown in the table in Appendix 4 to ICAO Annex 11.